 It is natural for a caregiver to want to concentrate only on the person with cancer, but this is not healthy for anyone involved.
 It is not selfish to look out for yourself: taking care of your own needs will make you a more effective caregiver.
 As a caregiver, you may experience periods of stress, frustration, and even depression.
 Do not ignore these feelings in yourself.
-Learn to recognize signs that you are not feeling 100 percent and then take action.
+Learn to recognize signs that you are not feeling 100 percent and then act.
 You can find support from others who are caregivers or talk to a professional.
-You can ask others to share the load, either by helping care for the person with cancer directly or by taking over some of your own daily tasks.
+You can ask others to share the load, either by helping care for the person with cancer directly or by taking over some of your daily tasks.
 You can make time for yourself by scheduling fun activities away from the person with cancer.

 In addition to being emotionally taxing, being a caregiver can take a real physical toll as well.
 Make sure that you take time to take care of your body.
-Do not get so caught up in your caregiving responsibilities that you neglect your own physical health.
+Do not get so caught up in your caregiving responsibilities that you neglect your physical health.
 Take time away to exercise, to eat decent meals, and to get enough sleep.